-We expect that securities research analysts will establish and publish their own periodic projections for the business of Humacyte.
+We expect that securities research analysts will establish and publish their own periodic projections for our business.
 These projections may vary widely and may not accurately predict the results we actually achieve.
 Our stock price may decline if our actual results do not match the projections of these securities research analysts.
-Similarly, if one or more of the analysts who write reports on Humacyte downgrades our stock or publishes inaccurate or unfavorable research about our business, our stock price could decline.
-If one or more of these analysts ceases coverage of Humacyte or fails to publish reports on Humacyte regularly, our stock price or trading volume could decline.
+Similarly, if one or more of the analysts who write reports on the Company downgrades our stock or publishes inaccurate or unfavorable research about our business, our stock price could decline.
+If one or more of these analysts ceases coverage of the Company or fails to publish reports on the Company regularly, our stock price or trading volume could decline.